 - Lokrum Island The island is a 15 minute boat ride from the Old Town City harbor.
 As well as many peaceful coves Lokrum also boasts a Botanical Garden and, keeping with the monastic theme, a Benedictine Monastery.

 - Mount Srđ The highest point above Dubrovnik, with breathtaking views.
+Take the cable car or for the adventurous, hike all the way up.

 Has that got you interested?
 Take a look at the tours and excursions in and around Dubrovnik that we offer.